-- Binge Montage: The scene where there's a Face Cam in front of a very tipsy Charlie at a party is a textbook example and arguably is the Trope Namer.
+- Binge Montage: The scene where there's a Face Cam in front of a very tipsy Charlie at a party is a textbook example.

 - Bullying a Dragon: After Charlie has gone out of his way to rectify Johnny Boy's debt situation with a neighborhood mobster, Johnny Boy not only refuses to pay but also insults the mobster to his face and threatens him with a gun.
 Not a wise move.

 - Creator Cameo: Martin Scorsese plays hood Jimmy Shorts, the one who takes the shots at Johnny Boy at the end.
 He's also the voice of the priest when Charlie goes to pray in church at the start.